Future Investment Initiative Institute

-The Future Investment Initiative Institute, or FII Institute, is a non-profit organization run by the Public Investment Fund, Saudi Arabia's main sovereign wealth fund.

-Future Investment Initiative

-The Future Investment Initiative was announced in September 2017 by the Public Investment Fund, Saudi Arabia's main sovereign wealth fund, in the context of the Saudi Vision 2030 program of economic and social reform.
+The Future Investment Initiative Institute, or FII Institute, is a non-profit organisation run by the Public Investment Fund, Saudi Arabia's main sovereign wealth fund.
+The Future Investment Initiative was announced in September 2017 by Saudi Arabia's Public Investment Fund, to "host an annual event bringing people together to invest in the most promising solutions".
+This has to be seen in the context of the Saudi Vision 2030 program of economic and social reform.

-FII Institute's Board of Trustees includes HE Yasir Al-Rumayyan, HRH Princess Reema bint Bandar Al Saud, HE Mohamed Alabbar, HE Matteo Renzi, Dr. Peter Diamandis, Professor Tony F. Chan, Professor Adah Almutairi, and CEO Richard Attias.
-The first board meeting took place in April 2020.

-The first Future Investment Initiative conference took place in Riyadh from 24–26 October 2017.
-Notable participants included the managing director of the IMF Christine Lagarde, US Treasury Secretary Steven Mnuchin, BlackRock CEO Larry Fink, and SoftBank CEO Masayoshi Son.
+Conferences

+The first conference of the Future Investment Initiative took place October 2017 in Riyadh.
+The meeting brings together policymakers, investors, entrepreneurs, and young leaders to discuss international investment and the global economy.
 In an address to the conference, Crown Prince Mohammad bin Salman said Saudi Arabia was returning to a more moderate form of Islam "open to all religions and to the world".
 The event was colloquially referred to by some media and commentators as "Davos in the Desert".
-The World Economic Forum, which organizes the annual conference held in Davos, Switzerland, has objected to the use of "Davos" in such contexts for any event not organized by them.
+The World Economic Forum, which organises its annual meeting in Davos, Switzerland, has objected to the use of "Davos" in such contexts for any event not organised by them.

+The Public Investment Fund has used the conferences to make announcements, including its goal to increase its assets under management to $400 billion by 2020, as well investments.
 The fourth edition of FII took place in a hybrid format on 26–28 January 2021.
-The Public Investment Fund has used the conferences to make announcements, including its goal to increase its assets under management to $400 billion by 2020, as well investments.

-Assassination of Jamal Khashoggi
+The foundation is planning in October 2023 the 7th conference.

+Controversy

 Following the killing in Turkey of Saudi journalist Jamal Khashoggi in October 2018, some speakers and sponsors who had planned to attend the event withdrew, as part of an attempt to distance themselves from the government of Saudi Arabia.
 These included Los Angeles Times owner Patrick Soon-Shiong, the president of the World Bank Jim Yong Kim, and Viacom CEO Bob Bakish.